-11 Focus application of building code requirements during the plans examination process based on key risks identified in the Comprehensive Risk Assessment.
+Focus application of building code requirements during the plans examination process based on key risks identified in the Comprehensive Risk Assessment.

 Fire plans examination is one of the components of the overall building permit application process and its performance directly impacts the legislated service standards.
 The Fire Plans Examination Unit ensures that all assigned fire and life safety requirements of the Ontario Building Code, and the Ontario Fire Code are addressed prior to the issuance of a building permit.
-Items under MFES jurisdiction in the plans review process include (but are not limited to): fire alarm systems, automatic fire sprinkler systems, emergency power systems, emergency lighting systems, hose and standpipe systems and high-rise fire safety measures.
+Items under MFES jurisdiction in the plans review process include (but are not limited to): fire alarm systems, automatic fire sprinkler systems, emergency power systems, emergency lighting systems, hose and standpipe systems, hazardous processes/operations and protection, smoke control systems and high-rise fire safety measures.